 And so it is with getting in shape.

-If, for example, you gained 20 pounds of muscle during your first year of training, it’s highly unlikely that you’ll do the same again in year two.
+If, for example, you gained 15 pounds of muscle during your first year of training, you’re not going to do the same again in year two.

 Expecting to make progress at the same rate forever is an expectation that ignores physical reality.